Sarita Colonia: Followers

 Colonia first became the subject of reverence in the 1960s and 1970s.
 The increase of migrants to Lima during this time allowed reverence of Colonia to spread as they became her main adherents.
 This generation of migrants convened around her grave, and her following spread throughout shanty towns.
 They used her grave as an alternative for orthodox religious practice, as she too had traveled to Lima to escape poverty.
 This association has caused her to be seen as a patron saint for illegal immigration to the United States, and those crossing the Mexico–United States border sometimes wear her image to seek her protection.

 Colonia's grave was popularized as a place of worship for marginalized groups who were treated poorly in churches.
 In addition to migrants, this group has grown to include the poor more generally, such as dockworkers, maids, bus drivers, and the unemployed, as well as other outsider groups, such as criminals, sex workers, and members of the LGBT community.
 Colonia's relatively uneventful life of poverty adds to this effect, and the majority of her followers similarly come from poverty.
 Due to her association with criminals and the poor, her followers have often been perceived negatively in Lima.
 As bus and taxi drivers became common adherents, her image was often seen displayed in these vehicles during the 1970s and 1980s in Lima.
 The height of Colonia's religious following occurred in these years, when her grave had constant visitors.

 Colonia is also believed to protect thieves and prisoners, and some prisoners wear tattoos of her image for her alleged protection.
 In 1994, police foiled a bank robbery plot by apprehending the culprits when they visited Colonia's shrine to pray for success.
 Due to her association with prisoners, the local prison of Callao is sometimes known as Sarita Colonia.

-The Catholic Church has formally discouraged worship of Colonia, though it became more accommodating after an increase in her popularity.
+The Catholic Church has formally discouraged veneration of Colonia, though it became more accommodating after an increase in her popularity.
 By the 21st century, Colonia's image was more widely accepted in Lima, and her status as a folk saint was institutionalized into the city's culture.
 Her following remained steady in the early decades of the 21st century, still producing thousands of adherents during festivals but not growing in number.